syyunn/DeepWTO/README.md

 __[DeepWTO](https://github.com/syyunn/DeepWTO)__ is a continuation work of previous project, __[Auto-generation of GATT/WTO panel report](https://github.com/syyunn/GATT_WTO)__.
 Compare to the previous project, this time the project has narrow down its task to classification.
-The task is about to predict each legal provision of __[WTO](https://www.wto.org)__ falls into which one of the following 3 classes upon the given government measure.
+The task is about to predict to which one of the following 3 classess the given provision of __[WTO](https://www.wto.org)__ falls into upon the given potentially-problematic government measure.

     Class 1: the provision is not applicable to the given government measure.
     Class 2: the provision is applicable, but the given government measure is consistent with the provision.